BELLOWS FALLS -- Two things made big impressions on Mike Mrowicki when he visited the Our Place Drop-in Center to begin planning a benefit concert.

 Joining Vermont Timbre are guitarist, composer and singer Jesse Peters, and the 10-member Westminster West Congregational Church choir.

 The concert will raise much-needed funds for the Greater Falls Warming Shelter, which has provided a temporary spot for an overnight stay for more than 35 guests since it opened in November at its location at 23 Church St. in North Walpole, N.H.
-It will remain open until

 The concert also honors and celebrates the memory of Julie Waters, who organized and performed in previous benefits for the shelter and believed that part of the mission of the arts is to support and give back to the community that allows it to thrive.

 "She was just an awesome musician.
 She was somebody who built bridges between musical genres," said Mrowicki, whose fond memories of Waters include her penchant for playing Bach on the banjo.

 Beyond that, Waters had a gift for building bridges between people, for organizing and activism and for helping in many ways, Mrowicki said.
 "It was just a tragic loss."

 Mrowicki on guitar will be joined by vocalist Amelia Struthers in Vermont Timbre, a duo founded in 2004 who will share songs from "Songs to Light the Way," a work-in-progress celebrating the soothing spirit in music.

 "We call it musical quiet water, away from the whitewater of daily lives.
 It’s a place that people can come to for rest and relaxation," said Mrowicki.